AdobeDocs/marketo.en/help/marketo/product-docs/marketo-sales-connect/templates/archive-templates.md

 ---
 # Archive Templates {#archive-templates}

-Archive content to clean up your Sales Content account without losing any template data.
+Archive content to clean up your [!DNL Sales Content] account without losing any template data.

-Check the box next to a template and click **Archive**.
+Check the box next to a template and click **[!UICONTROL Archive]**.

 >[!NOTE]
 >